6 Mins Read

 Local entrepreneur Denise Tam is the Co-Founder of Hong Kong’s premier CBD beauty & wellness destination Heavens Please and from where we’re sitting, no one in town is as well versed on CBD as she is.
-Since CBD Wellness is absolutely exploding across the globe, (some of you may remember that it was one of the major 2019 Eco Wellness Trends Green Queen forecasted back in Jan), we sat down with Denise and drilled her on ALL our CBD questions like what the heck is it exactly?
+Since CBD Wellness is absolutely exploding across the globe, we sat down with Denise and drilled her on ALL our CBD questions like what the heck is it exactly?
 Will it make us high?
 Can anyone take CBD?
 And is it even legal in Hong Kong?
 So.
 Many.
 Questions.

 Below is Part 1 of our fascinating and highly informative interview.
 Don’t forget to read Part 2.